 - Illnesses (cancer, diabetes, allergies, etc.)

 - Referral and Specialist Fees

-Pet insurance has multiple benefits for pet owners and pets.
+Pet insurance has been growing rapidly in North America due to the many benefits for pet owners and their pets.
 The Canadian pet insurance market is expected to expand by almost 50% over the next 5 years.
 According to the North American Pet Health Insurance Association (NAPHIA), there were 4.41 million pets covered by some kind of pet insurance policy in Canada and the United States.

 The number of insured pets is growing, and in 2018, NAPHIA reported that only 271,000 pets in Canada had pet insurance.
 In 2021, 432,533 pets were insured in Canada, a 59.6% increase from 2018.
 With 56% of Canadian households owning pets, there’s clearly room for continued growth.

 Is it Worth it to Get Pet Insurance?